residuum/PuRestJson/README.md

 ## Downloads of development versions

-For each commit, a build in [Travis](https://travis-ci.org/residuum/PuRestJson) is triggered.
+For each commit, a build in [Circle CI](https://app.circleci.com/pipelines/github/residuum/PuRestJson) is triggered.
 These builds generate deken-like packages, that are available from https://cloud.residuum.org/index.php/s/380C60JAabnO7jk